 Describe the options, strategic approaches and methods for progressive and final rehabilitation of the environment disturbed by the project.
 Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land with ecological or productive value.
-Show the final topography of any excavations, waste areas and dam sites on suitably scaled maps.
+Show the final topography of any, subsidence areas, excavations, waste areas and dam sites on suitably scaled maps.
+Specific attention should be given to ensuring overland flow capture does not facilitate the take of water for further uses after mining has been completed.

-Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) and EHP's guideline Rehabilitation Requirements for Mining Projects.
+Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) and the department's guideline Rehabilitation Requirements for Mining Projects.
 In particular, the strategies and methods will have the following objectives: